-As part of the MS/CRM training, each student is required to enroll in P9160 Master'sEssay-Clinical Research Methods.
+As part of the MS/CRM training, each student is required to enroll in P9160 Master's Essay-Clinical Research Methods.
 This research component of the MS/CRM program should be completed during the final year of study.
 Conducted in workshop style, students in this course will participate in a weekly seminar geared towards enhancing research skills.
-At the end of the term, each student will be required to submit a research paper of publishable quality, summarizingheir research project.
-Before beginning P9160, each student must have a data set of interest available to them, as well as permission (and IRB approval) to analyze and publish results froman analysis of these data.
-Most P9160 sessions will be devoted to discussion of the individual research projects.
+At the end of the term, each student will be required to submit a research paper of publishable quality, summarizing his or her research project.
+Before beginning P9160 each student must have a data set of interest available to them, as well as permission (and IRB approval) to analyze and publish results from an analysis of these data.
+Most P9160 sessions will be devoted to discussion of the individual research pro ects.
 Students will present their topics, plans for analysis, and interpretation of their findings to the class for evaluation and feedback.
-The completion and submission of this research paper satisfies the student'scapstone requirement.
+The completion and submission of this research paper satisfies the student's capstone requirement.